 While one in three of us will be hit with cancer in our lifetime, we never think it will be us, which is why dealing with cancer is often a tumultuous journey.
-However, complementary medicine treatment can be integrated with conventional therapies to support you during this challenging time, to support your body physically, especially your immune system, as well as providing emotional support.
+At Remède we understand the challenges patients, friends and family face on a physical, emotional and psychological level.

 Your practitioner may also look at state-of-the art testing in cancer treatment such as the Circulating Tumour Cell (CTC) Count test.
 Escapee cancer cells in the blood, or ‘CTCs’ as they are known, can be found by a simple blood test.